Could fresh air improve productivity and reduce COVID-19 transmission within your workforce?

-Having a Health & Safety policy isn’t optional: it’s a legal requirement under the Health & Safety at work act.
+Having a company Health & Safety policy isn’t optional: it’s a legal requirement under the Health & Safety at work act.
 And if you have five or more employees on your books, it has to be in writing.
 It’s not just a must-have though, it really does just make good business sense too.

-Your Health & Safety policies provide clear communication, promote a cultural uptake for employee safety and enhance employee engagement.
+Your workplace Health & Safety policies provide clear communication, promote a cultural uptake for employee safety and enhance employee engagement.
 It might just seem like a piece of paperwork, but your policy goes a long way to showing employees that you genuinely care about their wellbeing.

 Ignoring your obligations can result in far from pretty repercussions.
 If you don’t have Health & Safety policies in place, you could find yourself facing a fine of up to £20,000 in a Magistrate’s Court and an unlimited fine in the Crown Court.